SzymonNowakowski/alphafold/README.md

 ### Running AlphaFold under HPC with Singularity

-Once you have completed points 1-3 from the Section [Running AlphaFold](#running-alphafold) and downloaded the databases and the model parameters, you may run AlphaFold under Singularity by submitting a following slurm job `run_alphafold.slurm`:
+Once you have completed points 1-3 from Section [Running AlphaFold](#running-alphafold) and downloaded the databases and the model parameters, you may run AlphaFold under Singularity by submitting a following slurm job `run_alphafold.slurm`: